elfrances/wahoo-fitness-tnp/README.md

 |Wahoo|KICKR CORE V2|N|Y|

 The trend in the smart trainer market is moving toward built-in Wi-Fi connectivity because it offers a more stable and faster connection than traditional Bluetooth or ANT+ for competitive virtual racing.

+**Note:** in the rest of this document we use DIRCON and WFTNP interchangeably, although DIRCON is a marketing name for a dongle that uses WFTNP.

 # Protocol Overview